openhab/openhab-addons/bundles/org.openhab.binding.draytonwiser/README.md

 * Bridge - The network device in the controller that allows us to interact with the other devices in the system
 * Boiler Controller - The _HeatHub_ attached to the boiler.
 This also acts as the hub device.
-* Rooms - Virtual groups of _Room Thermostats_ and _TRVs_ that can have temperatures and schedules
+* Rooms - Virtual groups of _Room Thermostats_ and _TRVs_ that can have temperatures and humidities
 * Room Thermostats - Wireless thermostats which monitor temperature and humidity, and call for heat
 * Smart TRVs - Wireless TRVs that monitor temperature, alter the radiator valve state and call for heat
 * Hot Water - Virtual thing to manage hot water states